wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.2.0 27/12/13 =
+- Base release of Version 2.2
+- Confirmed Wordpress 3.8 compatible
+- Adds Support for controlling posts to Facebook using custom Post Types and Categories
+- Adds Support for controlling posts to Facebook using Tags
+- Adds Support for WP_HTTP for Facebook API calls
+- Adds Support for appsecret_proof calls to Facebook
+- Follows FB privacy for retrieved Status Messages (Only Public Status updates will be used to update Wordbooker.)
+- Adds support for new the Facebook Share Button
+- Better handling of Short URLs for posted urls - with new Advanced Option to support this
+- Adds support for shipping of Access tokens between Wordbooker Installs
+- Adds easy linking to Facebook Friend's profiles
+- Rationalisation of code into sub blocks with controlled loading.

+= Version 2.1.40 03/11/13 =
+- Fixed bug in the FB API initialization logic which meant it ran when it shouldn't have done

+= Version 2.1.39 02/11/13 =
+- Added a Do Not Log option for diagnostic logging - this turns logging OFF totally
+- Added checks for FB "not usable" urls - such as localhost, private IP address ranges etc.
+- Confirmed Wordpress 3.7.1 compatibility

+= Version 2.1.38 27/10/13 =
+- Fixed an obscure bug in the social widget
+- Confirmed Wordpress 3.7 compatibility

 = Version 2.1.37 06/10/13 =
 - Changes to comment handling to avoid problems with anti-spam traps
 - Backport of Version checking process from 2.2.0
 - Change to og tag generation to fix some errors under certain circumstances

 = Version 2.1.36 14/09/13 =